 About 70 minutes into our trip, we’re walking up a staircase and I start to get wafts of something quite pungent.
 I was assuming it was the steps – but then, as kept walking, it came with us.

-I suddenly realise it’s the blue cheese from the first pick up getting a bit pungent!
+I suddenly realize it’s the blue cheese from the first pick-up getting a bit pungent!

 So, for the sake of health and safety, you probably should take something to keep things cool.

 We were lucky as it wasn’t a hot day, but if you were doing this in the Sydney summer you’d definitely want something to keep things tasty – and free from bugs.

 Kendall and I are getting married now…

 No, while we weren’t directly experiencing the romantic angle, it could make a fun date.